 Local processing is a core focus area for SalMar and investments in InnovaNor, a new processing plant in Northern Norway, is a significant step towards increasing local value creation in the aquaculture industry.
 The benefits of processing salmon locally are plentiful and touch on environmental, social, and governing aspects altogether.
-In 2022, 42.3 per cent of SalMar's harvested volume was used for local secondary processing in Norway.
-SalMar's main processing InnovaMar, comprised the majority of this quantity in 2022, with the recently upgraded secondary plant at Vikenco also contributing.
+In 2023, 36.3 per cent of SalMar's harvested volume was used for local secondary processing in Norway.
+SalMar's main processing InnovaMar, comprised the majority of this quantity in 2023, with the recently upgraded secondary plant at Vikenco also contributing.
 The InnovaNor is SalMar's new flagship in the North and aims to further push the local processing percentage higher.
-Operations at InnovaNor were rolled out early 2022 and should establish itself as a vital part in SalMar's pursuit towards reaching several sustainability targets in the coming years.
+Operations at InnovaNor were rolled out early 2022 and has established itself as a vital part in SalMar's pursuit towards reaching several sustainability targets in the coming years.

 Environmental benefits from local processing are outstanding and manifested especially in less inedible substances being transported around the world.
 By concluding processing operations in-house, only the readily edible salmon, and thus less weight, is sent by truck, train, boat and/or plane - thereby contributing to significant reductions in transport emissions.
-In 2022, SalMar's local processing saved the planet from 86,000 tons of CO2-equivalent emissions, and InnovaNor's processing capacity will contribute to increasing this value.
+In 2023, SalMar's local processing saved the planet from 90,000 tons of CO2-equivalent emissions.

 Local processing also contributes to positive social impacts.
-Carrying out more work in Norway creates more jobs in the local communities along the coast, with the InnovaNor employing more than 200 persons already.
+Carrying out more work in Norway creates more jobs in the local communities along the coast, with the InnovaNor employing more than 250 persons already.
 This has a natural snowballing effect, where more jobs in the districts drive people to move to these places, where they earn a living and spend their money locally, keeping the economic wheels rolling also in these local communities.
 By expanding operations and increasing its staff, SalMar also augments its capacity for developing field experts and gaining valuable experience within important social practices like human safety.